Avon, Minnesota: Sports teams

 Avon is home to the Avon Lakers, whom are part of the Amateur Baseball Victory League.
 The club was established in July 1979 by the Avon Lions Club when official construction of its baseball park began.
-The Avon Loins Club purchased land directly south of the old park which at that time consisted of a pasture and a small pond.
+The Avon Lions Club purchased land directly south of the old park which at that time consisted of a pasture and a small pond.

 The Avon Lakers and the City of Avon sponsor the Region 8C Baseball Tournament.

+Founded in Avon, the Albany Minnesota Soccer Club officially became a team in the summer of 2024.
+In their debut season, they achieved a strong 6-3-3 record, with plans to launch a varsity program in the near future.

 References in popular culture

 In the 35th anniversary broadcast of the radio variety show, A Prairie Home Companion, which was performed live in Avon on July 4, 2009, radio personality Garrison Keillor referred to Avon as being "about as close to Lake Wobegon as you can get."